 Request initiated by

-Library Card NumberAddress
+Library Card Number

-CityTelephone State Zip
+Address City Telephone State

 Email

-Complainant represents: Himself / Herse Name of organization
+Complainant represents: Himself / Herself Name of organization

-Author
+Title of Material, Display or Exhibit:

+Title

-TitlePublisher (if known)
+Author Publisher (if known) Hardcover · -

-Have you examined (read/heard/seen) the

-If you did not read or view the item, what t resource broug ht the item to your attention?
+Have you examined (read/heard/seen) the lif you did not read or view the item, what r

-What concerns you about this resource?
-(Please be spe cific; cite pages, e tc.)
+What concerns you about this resource or - display?
+(Plea ase b e specific; cit e pages, etc.)

-What do you feel might be the result of reading or viewing this material?
+What do you fee el might be the result of reading o r viewing this material?

 Are you aware of the judgment of this item by literary critics?
 For what age group would you recommend this item?
 What would you like your library to do about this item?
-Do not lend it to my child Withdraw it from all library users Send it back to the staff for reevaluation Are there resources you recommend that provide additional information and viewpoints on this topic?
+Do not lend it to my child Withdraw it from all library users Send it back to the staff for reevaluation

+Are there resources you recommend that provide additional information and viewpoints on this topic?
 The resource recommended must be an equivalent match to the subject matter of the initial resource.

-Signature of Complainant: Upon submission, this document becomes public record and is subject to Freedom of
+Signature of Complainant:

+Upon submission, this document becomes public record and is subject to Freedom of Information Act requests.